 Over the past decade, Detroit has undergone an intense revitalization, and neighborhoods like Downtown and Midtown are popular places for new businesses and young people to reside and work.

 The restaurant scene has expanded with a growing population, making there no shortage of places to find brunch in Detroit.
-If you are wondering where to get brunch in Detroit, here are the 17 best brunch restaurants in the city.

 Best Brunch in Detroit

 - The Whitney Detroit

 - Bobcat Bonnie’s